A dead battery is no-one's idea of fun, but you can still jump start a car by connecting the bad battery to a fully charged one using jumper cables.

-Be especially wary when jump starting modern cars with engine management systems – careless jump starting, particularly if the cables are allowed to spark, can cause damage to the car’s computer components.
 It’s also a good idea to read your car’s manual carefully to see if there are any special recommendations to be observed when jump starting.
-Some cars with remote mounted batteries, such as many BMWs, are fitted with special terminals under the hood to allow jump starting, and on these cars the jumper cables should only be connected to the special terminals provided.
-If in doubt, call AAA or your local roadside assistance, as they will have the equipment to get your car running without any risk of damage.
+And if you're in any doubt, call AAA or your local roadside assistance, who will have the equipment to get your car running without any risk of damage.

-- Make sure the ignition switch is in the off position, and the transmission is in Neutral (manual) with the parking brake set, or Park (Automatic).
+- Make sure the ignition switches of both cars are in the off position, and the transmissions are in Neutral (manual) with the parking brake set, or Park (Automatic).

 Make the jumper cable connections in EXACTLY this order: